Aferencz1987/sana_case/README.md

 ##### This app was created using the NPI (National Provider Identifier) [API](https://npiregistry.cms.hhs.gov/registry/help-api) used by Medicare and Medicaid.
 * Visit [this link](https://immense-harbor-32934.herokuapp.com/) for the deployed app.

-App requirements include but are not limited to:
+##### Currently Med Search can:

-* The backend API calls serving the UI need to accept searches by:
+* Backend API calls serving the UI accept searches by
   * Last Name + 2 character state abbrevation
+  * Last Name + State
   * First Name + Last Name
-  * Exact provider specialty + 2 character state abbrevation
+  * Provider Specialty + 2 character state abbrevation
-* The interface should take the doctor's name and the state as inputs.
+  * Provider Specialty + State
+* On fetched results, the UI displays
+  *  Number of results
+  *  Provider’s full name
+  *  NPI number
-* On fetched results, the UI should display the provider’s full name, NPI number, and a list of addresses for each result.
+  *  List of addresses for each result.
-* Include pagination (optional)
+  * Include's pagination with 20 result per page cap.

 #### Framework
 <p>